NTheuws/linorobot2_hardware/README.md

 ### 1.9 Battery

 The battery of the robot has no requirements which means anything can be used as long as it gives enough power for the robot to run.
 For ease of use, make sure it's either rechargeable or easily accessible to be able to swap it in case it's empty.
 In case you're building a robot which doesn't use 5V for the motors it's neccesary to create a way to both power the robot computer and the motors.
-This can be done with for example a stepdown converter.
+This can be done with, for example, a stepdown converter.
 There's also a posibility to add a switch to the robot, this can then be used to turn the power to the robot computer on and off.

 ### 1.10 Robot body

 For this there are no set requirements either, in essence everyone creates their own variant on the Linorobot2.
 This means everyone has a different robot designed for their own needs.
 When it comes to deciding on what to use for the robot's body, it's good to think about the necessary space that's required for the selected hardware.
-Also something to keep in mind is the ability to attach the motors and sensors to the robot in a way that they're not able to move from their position.
+Also something to keep in mind is to be able to attach the motors and sensors to the robot in a way that they're not able to move from their position.

 ### 2 Connection Diagram